-Adwoa has a background in health services research.
+Adwoa Parker (née Hughes-Morley) has a background in health services research.
 Prior to joining York Trials Unit in the Department of Health Sciences, she worked for a number of years across a range of large, multi-centre trials and observational studies in both mental health and musculoskeletal disorders.

-From 2012-2016 Adwoa held an NIHR Doctoral Research Fellowship which explored methods to develop and evaluate interventions to improve participant recruitment into mental health trials.
-This led to the award of her doctorate in 2017.
+From 2012-2016 Adwoa held an NIHR Doctoral Research Fellowship that explored methods to develop and evaluate interventions to improve participant recruitment into mental health trials.

 Adwoa has research interests in the following clinical and methodological areas: